Nonganba/weather-app/README.md

 # Vue Weather App

 A simple and responsive weather application built with Vue.js.
-This app allows users to input a city name and fetch current weather data using the OpenWeatherMap API.
+This app allows users to input a city name and fetch current weather data using the MapBox and Weather API.

 ![Weather App Screenshot](./src/assets/mob-image.png)
 ![Weather App Screenshot](./src/assets/image.png)